Learning the meanings of function words from grounded language using a visual question answering model: General Discussion

-Our models have shown that it is possible to learn these complex and abstract reasoning skills and to map them to novel words without any prior knowledge.
-Our results offer proof of concept evidence that sophisticated statistical learning mechanism, when applied to grounded contextualized language, may be enough to explain the acquisition of these function words and related reasoning skills, including the ability to reason about alternatives, supporting more usage-based theories.
+It is possible to learn these complex and abstract reasoning skills and to map them to interpretations of function words without any prior knowledge.
+Our results offer proof of concept evidence that sophisticated statistical learning mechanism, when applied to visually grounded language, may be enough to explain the acquisition of these function words and related reasoning skills supporting more usage-based theories.
 Congruently, word learning difficulty was found to be mainly affected by frequency of exposure rather than conceptual factors.

 Our work converges with other recent work suggesting that a variety of non-symbolic neural networks can learn logical operators from sufficiently rich data.
 For example, \citeauthor{geiger2023relational} (2023) showed that the logical operator ``same'' could be learned from data.
 Although our work here focused on a supervised learning regime, \citeauthor{geiger2023relational} showed learning successes across supervised and unsupervised contexts, supporting the idea that supervision does not necessarily play a key role in the emergence of symbolic structure.
 More broadly, the successes of large language models on large-scale reasoning tasks \cite{brown2020language,wei2022chain,kojima2022large} suggest that unsupervised learning may be sufficient for the emergence of functional representations supporting reasoning, though more work is needed to probe such models \cite{mahowald2023dissociating}.